Michael Taylor represented ParalympicsGB at Tokyo 2020 and is a European medallist and three-time GBR paratriathlon national champion.

 Michael returned to the GBR Paratriathlon National Championships in 2018 to regain the title before travelling to the Lausanne ITU Paratriathlon World Cup in which he achieved a 5th place finish.
 Michael completed the year with his first international podium, taking bronze at Madeira Paratriathlon World Cup Funchal.

 In 2019, Michael again returned to the GBR Paratriathlon National Championships and again took home a medal.
 Recording the fastest swim time of the event (00:12:04), Michael finished the race in 2nd place.

 The remainder of the year saw Michael compete in several ETU and ITU events.
 He took 6th place at Valencia ETU Paratriathlon European Championships in September and achieved two 7th place finishes at both Besancon and Magog ITU Paratriathlon World Cup.

-In October 2019, Michael recorded his best international result yet, crossing the line in 2nd place at Alanya ITU Paratriathlon World Cup.
+In October 2019, Michael finished in 2nd place at Alanya ITU Paratriathlon World Cup.
 Michael started the race strong, leaving the first transition ahead of his competition.
 He finished the race just 14 seconds behind Mikhail Kolmakov (RUS) to end his year with a silver medal.